xlegend1024/MicrosoftIntelIoTCamp/HOLs/readme.md

 1. From the "**UPM_Sensors**" group in the nodes panel, drag a "**Grove Temperature Sensor**" into the visual editor for "**Flow 3**".
 Then double click on the new node, and set the properties as follows.
 Click the "**OK**" button to save the changes:

-    > **Note**: The interval of 10000ms really means the temperature will only update once everyt 10 seconds.
+    > **Note**: The interval of 10000ms really means the temperature will only update once every 10 seconds.
 You can speed that up by lowering the number to 5000ms or even 1000ms, but later when we are publishing data to Azure it might be better to publish less frequently just to help reduce network traffic and resource utilization in Azure.

     - Name - **Leave Blank**
     - Platform - **Firmata**